-The conceptual site model (CSM) should include enough information to support the building of a credible numerical model and the associated remedial action plan.
-Additional material that does not relate to these needs is not helpful and detract from the clarity of the report.
+The conceptual site model (CSM) should include enough information to support the building of a credible numerical model to support remediation planning, risk management planning and/or site closure.
+Additional material that does not relate to these needs is not helpful and detracts from the clarity of the report.

 The required site characterization detail is higher than would be typical for a site assessed under conventional Tier 1 or Tier 2 guidelines.
 In order to build a 3-D model that will adequately represent ongoing contaminant transport it is necessary to understand the disposition of the major stratigraphic layers that will affect transport and to characterize the contaminant distribution in 3-dimensions.
-An adequate level of site characterization needs to be assessed in the context of what is reasonable to achieve on a commercial site that is not a research facility.
-Increased delineation is always possible, but the appropriate assessment standard is whether delineation is sufficient to provide confidence that a remedial action plan based on a Numerical Model Approach will adequately protect receptors from current tor future adverse effects.
+An adequate level of site characterization needs to be assessed in the context of what is reasonable to achieve on a given site.
+Increased delineation is always possible, but the appropriate assessment standard is whether delineation is sufficient to provide confidence that contaminated site management decisions based on a Numerical Model Approach will adequately protect receptors from current tor future adverse effects.